JCarlosLucio/weather-app/README.md

 from The Odin Project's [curriculum](https://www.theodinproject.com/courses/javascript/lessons/weather-app)

 ## Overview
-A weather forecast site using the weather API made using REACT
+A weather forecast app using the OpenWeather API made using REACT

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).